InformaticsMatters/ansible-galaxy-cloud/README.md

     suitably equipped _bastion_ node on the cloud provider (OpenStack).

 ## The bastion node
-You can use the [graph-bastion] project to instantiate a suitable Bastion instance from a workstation outside your cluster.
+You can use the [bastion] project to instantiate a suitable Bastion instance from a workstation outside your cluster.
 From that instance you should be able to create the cluster using the pre-configured Python virtual environment that it creates there.